taunsquared/taunsquared.github.io/_open-lab-notebook/00-intro.md

 ---
 {% include toc title="Open Lab Notebook" %}

-This page is my primary documentation of my thought processes related to my PhD work, currently clustered under the working title *'A vigilante intergalactic roustabout scholar (VIRS) approach to the evolutionary cognition of intelligent behaviour'*.
+This page is my primary documentation of my thought processes related to my PhD work, currently clustered under the working title *'How the assumptions we make about our brains affect our society and the way we treat each other'*.

-In my research, I want to study how nervous systems "in the wild" (as opposed to in the laboratory) are robust and flexible enough to deal with unexpected situations.
+In my research group, we study how nervous systems "in the wild" (as opposed to in the laboratory) are robust and flexible enough to deal with unexpected situations.
+Within this area, I study how we imagine and train for the unexpected.
 My goals are:

 * to build a culture of collaboration, trust, and rigorous play in neuroscience;